cogent3/ensembldb3/doc/ensembl_snips.rst

 This example shows that mouse region ``X:155754928-155755079`` aligns only to human region ``X:20222659-20223163``.

-.. note:: Sometimes, the genomic coordinates given to ``getSyntenicRegions`` will contain multiple alignments between the pair of genomes, in which case two or more regions will be returned in ``aligned_pairs``.
+.. note:: Sometimes, the genomic coordinates given to ``get_syntenic_regions`` will contain multiple alignments between the pair of genomes, in which case two or more regions will be returned in ``aligned_pairs``.

 Getting related genes
 ---------------------